This MSA is outdated and uploaded for transparency purposes, please refer to the most updated version of this agreement.

 (d) Effect of Termination.
 Expiration or termination of one Order Form shall not affect any other Order Forms.
 In the event of termination of this Agreement, upon Customer’s written request made within thirty (30) days after the effective date of termination, Customer shall be entitled to export the Customer Property to the extent provided for at https://help.productboard.com/en/articles/360056354854-export-your-features-and-notes-into-csv for up to ninety (90) days from the date such written request is received.
 After such ninety (90) day period, ProductBoard shall have no obligation to maintain or provide any Customer Property and may thereafter unless legally prohibited, delete all Customer Property in its possession.

 (e) Surviving Provisions.
-The following provisions shall survive the termination or expiration of this Agreement for any reason and shall remain in effect after any such termination or expiration: Sections 1, 3, 4, 6, 7(d), 8, 9, 10(d), 11, and Exhibit A. Termination or expiration of this Agreement shall not affect any obligation accrued or arising prior to such termination or expiration.
+The following provisions shall survive the termination or expiration of this Agreement for any reason and shall remain in effect after any such termination or expiration: Sections 1, 3, 4, 6, 7(d), 8, 9, 10(d), 11, and the Platform Guidelines.
+Termination or expiration of this Agreement shall not affect any obligation accrued or arising prior to such termination or expiration.

 (a) Relationship.
 This Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the Parties, and ProductBoard will be considered an independent contractor when performing any Services hereunder.